awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 # Use a base AMI<a name="efa-start-nccl-base"></a>

-The following steps help you to get started with Elastic Fabric Adapter using one of the [supported base AMIs](efa.md#efa-amis)\.
+The following steps help you to get started with Elastic Fabric Adapter using an AMI for one of the [supported base operating systems](efa.md#efa-os)\.

 **Note**
 Only the `p3dn.24xlarge` and `p4d.24xlarge` instance types are supported\.